NCERT Solutions for Class 12 Physics Chapter 14 - Semiconductor Electronics Materials Devices And Simple Circuit

 Answer:

-The output of NOT gate ( left part of the circuit) is the input of the NOR gate
+The output of the NOT gate ( left part of the circuit) is the input of the NOR gate

-= AB
+= $A*B$

-Hence the circuit functions as AND gate.
+Hence, the circuit functions as an AND gate.

-Or give the inputs 00,01,10,11 and observe the truth table
+or give the inputs 00,01,10,11, and observe the truth table

 INPUTS